vumichien/cocoindex/docs/docs/ops/sources.md

 *   In the [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/home), open your S3 bucket.
 Under *Properties* tab, click *Create event notification*.
     *   Fill in an arbitrary event name, e.g. `S3ChangeNotifications`.
-    *   If you want your AmazonS3 data source expose a subset of files sharing a prefix, set the same prefix here.
+    *   If you want your AmazonS3 data source to expose a subset of files sharing a prefix, set the same prefix here.
 Otherwise, leave it empty.
     *   Select the following event types: *All object create events*, *All object removal events*.
-    *   Select *SQS queue* as the destination, and specify the SQS queue you created above. and enable *Change Event Notifications* for your bucket, and specify the SQS queue as the destination.
+    *   Select *SQS queue* as the destination, and specify the SQS queue you created above.

 AWS's [Guide of Configuring a Bucket for Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html#step1-create-sqs-queue-for-notification) provides more details.